spectrocloud/librarium/packages/docs/content/02-getting-started.md

 ![admin_dashboard](admin_dashboard.png)

-# Starting with the first cluster
+# Getting started with the first cluster

 <InfoBox>
 	The creation of a private cloud gateway is highly environment dependant.
 All the cloud infrastructures does not requires a gateway.
 Users can create a gateway for only those private clouds which mandates it, like MaaS, VMWare and OpenStack.